-- 1 Visually intrusive or discordant elements such as larger parking areas, utilities, and storage areas

-- 2 should be screened and/or located away from roadways.

-- 3 Commercial development in rural land

-- 4 use areas is anticipated, however, strip

-- 5 development is not desired.
-The goal is

-- 6 to allow rural commercial development

-- 7 with a more efficient and attractive

-- 8 pattern of growth that improves the

-- 9 town's gateways and overall rural

-- 10 character.
-Future requirements should

-- include the efficient use of land;

-- minimizing the number of access roads;

-- 13 locating parking, utilities, sale items,

-- etc., to the rear of buildings or otherwise

-- screening such uses.
-Commercial uses

-- may not be considered appropriate for

-- 17 some rural areas.
+Commercial development in rural land use areas is anticipated but strip development is not desired.
+The goal is to allow rural, commercial development with a more efficient and attractive pattern of growth that improves the town's gateways and overall rural character.
+Future requirements should include the efficient use of land; minimizing the number of access roads; and locating parking, utilities, sale items, etc. to the rear of buildings or otherwise screening such uses.
+Commercial uses may not be considered appropriate for some rural areas.